Music of Greece: Cretan music

 The Cretan lyra is the dominant folk instrument on the island; it is a three-stringed bowed instrument similar to the Byzantine Lyra.
-It is often accompanied with laouto (which is similar to both an oud and a lute), guitar, violin and (Cretan) mandolin.
+It is often accompanied by laouto (which is similar to both an oud and a lute), guitar, violin and (Cretan) mandolin.
 Nikos Xylouris, Psarantonis (Antonis Xylouris), Thanassis Skordalos, Kostas Moundakis, Ross Daly, Nikos Zoidakis and Vasilis Skoulas are among the most renowned players of the lýra.
-The violin is used also in Cretan music.
-The most renowned player of the violin is the Antonis Martsakis which is also a dancer.
+The violin is also used in Cretan music.
+The most renowned player of the violin is Antonis Martsakis who is also a dancer.
 Mandolin is also used in Cretan music.
 Loudovikos ton Anogeion (Λουδοβίκος των Ανωγείων) is a well-known mandolin player from Crete.
-The bass in that music coming from the laouto.
+The bass in that music is coming from the laouto.
 Giannis Haroulis and Michalis Tzouganakis are notable artists of the instrument.

 Cretan music in media

-The Cretan music theme Zorba's dance by Mikis Theodorakis (incorporating elements from the hasapiko dance) which appears in the Hollywood 1964 movie Zorba the Greek remains the best-known Greek song abroad.
+The Cretan music theme "Zorba's Dance" by Mikis Theodorakis (incorporating elements from the hasapiko dance), which appears in the 1964 Hollywood movie Zorba the Greek remains the best-known Greek song abroad.